-The other day I saw a driver put on his emergency lights to advise the driver behind him that he was following too closely.
-Tailgating.
+The other day I saw a driver put on his emergency lights to advise the

 It seems that this procedure was taught in the United States by driving instructors back in the 60's.
 Why has this technique been dropped?